Dee-Techie/Cybersecurity-Portfolio/Write-Ups/TCP_UDP_Encapsulation.md

   > Datagram
 - What do you call the data unit that encapsulates the application data sent over TCP?
   > Segment

+---

+## 🛰️ Telenet
+Teletype Network Protocol or Telenet is a network protocol for remote terminal connection.
+A TELNET client, allows us to connect to and communicate with a remote system and issue text commands.
+Although initially it was used for remote administration, we can use telnet to connect to any server listening on a TCP port number.
+Currently it’s widely replaced by more secure protocols like SSH, but it is still used in some network environments.

+---

 <sub>🔗 References & Resources:
 TryHackMe — Networking Concepts | Cyber Security 101 (THM) [TryHackMe](https://tryhackme.com/room/networkingconcepts)</sub>